10 Sea Snakes Around The World

 Source: public domain

 The yellow sea snake (Hydrophis spiralis) is believed to be the longest sea snake in the world, reaching a confirmed record of 2.75 metres, and averaging at over 2 metres.
-Yellow snakes were discovered in 1802, and are found along the coast of India, Sri Lanka and in the Persian Gulf.
+Yellow sea snakes were discovered in 1802, and are found along the coast of India, Sri Lanka and in the Persian Gulf.
 They favour deeper waters, usually below 10 metres, while surfacing regularly to warm themselves in the sun.
 Their diet is barely researched at all.

 9 Shaw’s sea snake